stephengeorge568/monaco/README.md

 - Refactor transformer
 - Refactor data model to be startIndex, endIndex.
 Instead of column and line based ??
 - Investigate if resolving conflicting ranges requires a possible introduction of secondary operation
-- Double check that the How to run steps are actually correct lol